01 of 02

 6. Shop around and read the fine print.

 Don't hesitate to compare prices on an item between several stores, and make sure to check the return and exchange policy before making any purchases.
 During sales in Paris, many stores will not allow for items to be returned.

 7. Can't make it to the sales in person?
 Try buying online.

-Many top Paris stores, including Galeries Lafayette, have online stores offering sale items.
+Many the most popular Parisian stores, including Galeries Lafayette, have online stores offering sale items.
 If you're not too daunted by the French, you can also try navigating specialized websites like 1000 Bonnes Affaires or L'internaute, which provide quick overviews of the best deals being offered in hundreds of stores.
 Remember, though, that not all stores ship outside of France.